 Sephardim are Jews with a Spanish or Portuguese heritage who were expelled or fled from the Iberian Peninsula from the end of the 15th century.
 A Sephardic diaspora followed.
 They found refuge across the Mediterranean basin, including the Ottoman Empire where they lived for centuries in the countries we now know as Morocco, Algeria, Italy, Turkey, Greece, Serbia, Bosnia and Bulgaria.
 Sephardim also settled, in the Netherlands, England and in the Americas.
 We can see now that the dispersed communities arrived in their new countries with a Judeo-Iberian culture.
 In some cases, this was lost; in others, strong traces remain.

-Jews from Normandy arrived in England with William the Conqueror after 1066 often serving the monarch and his nobles as money-lenders.
+Jews from Normandy arrived in England with William the Conqueror, the Duke of Normandy, in 1066.
+They were transported to serve the monarch and his nobles as moneylenders.
 Medieval Christian England never treated Jews as equals.
 From 1217, King Henry III ordered Jews to wear a badge and, in 1275, King Edward ordered them to wear a yellow patch which the Nazis later emulated.
 Medieval archives and drawings reveal murders and atrocities against Jews.
 Geoffrey Chaucer, celebrated as the father of English Literature, propagated a blood libel in The Prioress’s Tale.
-When the Jews became destitute, and were no longer useful to royalty, King Edward I expelled them in 1290.
+When the Jews became destitute, and were no longer useful to royalty, King Edward expelled them in 1290.
 They were forced to leave on pain of death.
 Many were murdered as they approached the boats that were to take them to the continent.
 Officially there was no Jewish population in England between 1290 and 1656.

-However, a small number of Sephardi Crypto-Jews, outwardly practicing and perceived as Christians while secretly continuing their Jewish faith, did settle in London and Bristol from the late 15th century.
+However, a small number of Sephardi Crypto-Jews, outwardly perceived as Christians while secretly continuing their Jewish faith, did settle in London and Bristol from the late 15th century.
 They were fleeing the horrors of the Catholic Inquisition in Spain and Portugal.
-After the execution of Charles I, when Oliver Cromwell became Lord Protectorate of England, Jews were considered more favourably.
+After the execution of King Charles I, when Oliver Cromwell was Lord Protectorate of England, Jews were considered more favourably.

 Cromwell, and some of his fellow Puritans, were expecting the world to end in 1666.
 Apocalypse-fever infected many religious sects during his regime.
 The Book of Revelations promised the Second Coming of Jesus under certain conditions.
 One was the return of the Jews to the four corners of the earth.
 With this in mind, Cromwell supported the idea of Jews being allowed to enter England and settle.
-He was petitioned by the Dutch Rabbi Menasseh ben Israel, and as a result, Cromwell convened the Whitehall Conference, an assembly of judges, clergy and merchants, in 1655.
-The Conference was asked to overturn the monarchy’s expulsion of the Jews, but its deliberations were inconclusive and formal readmittance did not take place.
-Despite this, Crypto-Jews were allowed to practise their religion discreetly.
-The first small synagogue was opened, and in 1657, a burial ground was inaugurated in Mile End, at the time well to the east of London’s built-up area.
-This became known as the Velho cemetery.
-As the 17th century progressed, Judaism was gradually accepted until Sephardim were able to practice their religion more openly and Jews trickled back on to English soil.
-The tolerant attitude to Jews was confirmed following the restoration of the monarchy, under the reign of Charles II and his successors.
-Bevis Marks, still a functioning synagogue, was inaugurated in 1701.
+He was petitioned by the Dutch Rabbi Menasseh ben Israel, and as a result, Cromwell approached The Whitehall Conference in 1656.
+He asked parliamentarians to overturn the monarchy’s expulsion of the Jews.
+Parliament refused.
+Despite this interdiction, Jews returned secretly and were allowed to practise their religion discreetly.
+The first small synagogue was opened, and in 1657, a burial ground was inaugurated.
+This is known as the Velho cemetery in Mile End.
+The importance of the burial ground encouraged settlement and Jews trickled back on to English soil.
+Bevis Marks was built as the first synagogue in 1701.